-Two Cities Vote To Pull More Than $3 Billion From Wells Fargo Over Dakota Pipeline
+2 Cities To Pull More Than $3 Billion From Wells Fargo Over Dakota Access Pipeline

 And after noting that Wells Fargo is "one of the six primary financiers of the for-profit private prison industry," Sawant ended a statement about the bill's initial passage earlier this month with a note of caution, saying, "All of the big banks are terrible, and, as long as we have capitalism, our contracts will be with institutions that put corporate greed over human need."

-Days before Seattle held an initial vote on divesting from the bank, Wells Fargo announced it will donate $500,000 to for five of the city's nonprofit groups that work to revitalize Seattle neighborhoods.
+Days before Seattle held an initial vote on divesting from the bank, Wells Fargo announced plans to donate $500,000 to five of the city's nonprofit groups that work to revitalize Seattle neighborhoods.

 When Seattle Councilmember Debora Juarez spoke of voting against Wells Fargo, she repeatedly cited a need for integrity — even as she acknowledged the small direct impact Seattle's move will likely have.

-"For a company whose deposits totaled more than $1 trillion last year, it's a drop in a very big bucket," Juarez said.
+"For a company whose deposits totaled more than $1 trillion last year, it's a drop in a very big bucket," Juarez said in a statement.
 "But for Seattle, a City whose budget is approx. $4B., voting to withdraw our funds ... money that covers the biweekly payroll of $30 million for about 12,000 employees – is an opportunity to send a message."

 In Davis, the city's report on the possibility of cutting ties with Wells Fargo noted that Philadelphia and Minneapolis are also considering the same move.